james-stoup/org-mode-better-defaults/README.md

 In this case start the capture template with `C-c c` and then hit `n` to create a new note.
 You can give it a tag, but you don't need to.
 For this note call it `Office Supplies`, hit return, and then add the note `The code for the supply closet is 223344`.
 File your note with the usual `C-c C-c` and you have created a simple note.
 While it is hardly as exciting as the other features we've covered, it is still a useful thing to have.

-<a id="orgcbbb105"></a>
+<a id="orgb1331c8"></a>

 ## Record a journal entry

 Lastly we are going to cover the journal entry capture template.
 This feature is meant to be a quick and easy way to log accomplishments at your job.
 If you find it useful consider looking up some of the Org Mode journal packages that offer more features.
 But for this case, this is meant as a very simple solution that allows you to jot down what you are doing on any given day.
 You can add as little or as much detail as you want.
 The goal is only to have an easy to reference record of what you do each day on the job.
 I personally have found this to be very useful at the end of the year when writing up my accomplishments for a performance review.
 It is very helpful to see what I've done throughout the year.

-<a id="orgfdf2058"></a>
+<a id="org4d624ff"></a>

 ## Filtering Tags

 So far we have only talked about creating content in Org Mode and then viewing it in the Agenda.
 However, the Agenda View has quite a bit of hidden functionality that we never talked about.
 For example, it has a very nice filtering capability.
-For example, to filter your TODOs by tag you would navigate to the Agenda View and type `/` followed by the tag you wished to search for.
+To filter your TODOs by tag you would navigate to the Agenda View and type `/` followed by the tag you wished to search for.
 If you wanted to reset the Agenda View and clear the search you would type `|`.
 The Agenda supports some very advanced filtering options which is far beyond the scope of this simple tutorial, but I encourage you to checkout the Org Manual's page on [filtering/limiting agenda items](https://orgmode.org/manual/Filtering_002flimiting-agenda-items.html).

-<a id="org90c652d"></a>
+<a id="org520e9c1"></a>

 # Keyboard Shortcuts List